renpy/renpy/sphinx/source/keymap.rst

 character that is generated when a key is pressed.
 This is useful for binding alphabetic keys and numbers.
 Examples of these keysyms include "a", "A", and "7".

-Keboard keysyms can also be the symbolic name for the key.
+Keyboard keysyms can also be the symbolic name for the key.
 This can be any of the K\_ constants taken from pygame.constants.
 This type of keysym looks like "K\_BACKSPACE", "K\_RETURN", and "K\_TAB"; a full list of this kind of keysyms may be found `here <http://www.pygame.org/docs/ref/key.html>`_.